KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/06_signCallback.md

 * the `signature` as an `UInt8Array`
 * the `keyUri` which identifies the key that was used for signing
 * and the `keyType` which specifies the signature scheme that was used (either `sr25519`, `ed25519` or `ecdsa`)

+The signed callback can be used as a closure.
+If you already have the private key of the DID stored in the surrounding scope, you can just use this key.

 <TsJsBlock>
     {SignCallback}